pedroamontano/SQL-and-Tableau-Analysis-of-Flight-Data/README.md

 # Air Traffic Data Analysis - MySQL Workbench and Tableau
 </br></br>
-This repo includes two different assignments completed during my Data Science course.
+This repository includes two different assignments completed during my Data Science Diploma.
 It showscases my skills in data analysis using MySQL workbench and Tableau.
 The data used for these assignments is public data on flights for Southwest Airlines, American Airlines, and United Airlines.
+The information contained in this repository is for demonstration purposes only.
+The questions have been changed to keep the information from being plagiarized for coursework.